-Web and mobile globalization is complicated.
-You must navigate countries, cultures, content and, in many cases, must coordinate among central and remote offices to ensure everything works smoothly.
-For nearly two decades, The Web Globalization Report Card has been referred to by executives as their "secret weapon,"" answering questions such as:
+Web globalization is complicated.
+You must navigate countries, cultures, content and, in many cases, must coordinate among central and remote offices to ensure everything functions smoothly.
+For nearly two decades, The Web Globalization Report Card has been referred to by executives as their "secret weapon," answering questions such as:

 This report, now in its 17th edition, answers these questions and many more.
 You’ll learn which companies have improved their global and mobile websites — and why.
 Through website profiles, loaded with screen shots, you'll learn which practices to emulate and, of equal importance, which to avoid.
 More than a dozen industry sectors are profiled, with key web localization developments and best practices highlighted with visuals.

 This year, like years before, we benchmarked 150 websites across more than a dozen industry categories.
 These websites comprise 80% of the companies on the Interbrand Best Global Brands list and more than 30% of the Fortune 100, ensuring a broad reach of the leading global brands and businesses.

 Never before have companies been expected to support so much content across so many languages and across so many devices.
 And while this continues to be a very exciting time to be involved in web globalization, it’s also quite challenging.

 This report serves two purposes.
 First, it calls attention to those websites that have excelled in the practice of web globalization.
 The companies that have made the top 25 did not get there by chance.
 The people who have helped raise their websites onto the top 25 list deserve recognition for helping their companies communicate effectively with the world, regardless of language, culture, or geography.

 Second, this report identifies emerging trends (both positive and negative) to help you avoid the painful missteps that others have already taken.
 This report is designed to help you guide your web, marketing, content, mobile and local teams to positive, efficient action.